sdthompson1/babylon/README.md

       verification only on the most critical parts of their programs.

  - The language is reasonably complete, and it's certainly possible to write programs in it (see examples below).
-However, there are definitely missing features, and also things that could be done in a better way, so programming is not as "ergonomic" as it could be.
-   (One example is that there is no "for" loop yet -- one must use "while" loops instead.)
-Hopefully this will improve over time.
+However, I am still tinkering with the language and its definition, and I expect to make backwards-incompatible changes in the future, so potential users should bear that in mind.

  - There is no standard library currently.
 To do I/O, one must write separate C functions, and then call those from the Babylon side.